-Questions regarding HU's Title IX/Sexual Misconduct Policy, process and/or complaint procedures may be referred to Matthew Point, Director of Compliance & Title IX Coordinator at 717-901-5100 ext.
+Questions regarding HU's Title IX/Sexual Misconduct Policy, process and/or complaint procedures may be referred to the, Director of Compliance at 717-901-5100 ext.
 1769 or by email at compliance@harrisburgu.edu.

 Questions may also be referred to the Office of Civil Rights (OCR):